raspberrypilearning/flower-generator/en/step_10.md

 --- collapse ---
 ---
-title: See how `draw double flower` is defined
+title: See how 'draw double flower' is defined
 ---

 ![screenshot](images/flower-double-code.png)